 The University Library can only purchase a fraction of the books and articles available in the world, but just because we don’t own an item doesn’t mean you can’t get it.
-As a Georgia State University student, you can borrow materials for free from other schools in the state system via GIL Express, from a network of national lenders via Interlibrary Loan, or via personal visit to local colleges and universities like the University of Georgia, Georgia Tech, or Georgia Perimeter College.
+As a Georgia State University student, you can borrow materials for free from other schools in the state system via GIL Express, from a network of national lenders via Interlibrary Loan, or via personal visit to local colleges and universities like the University of Georgia, or Georgia Tech.
 We can usually get you articles within 24 hours, and physical items (like books or DVDs) within a week.

 The University Library is home to extensive archives and other special primary source documents.
 The areas of emphasis include women’s and gender rights, southern labor, and popular music and culture, so if your research focuses on any of these topics, the Archives would be a great place to do some research.
 The Archives and Special Collections are housed on the 8th floor of Library South.
 Visit their site to learn more about their collections, services, and hours.

 The Library’s employees cannot proofread APA, MLA, or other citations, but we can help you with quick questions, and we also offer training in citation management tools.
 Each term, we offer drop-in workshops on the citation management softwares Zotero andEndnote, and you can expect regular visits from University Library employees at Honors Lunch & Learn and other sessions.
 To learn more about these tools and any upcoming workshops, visit our homepage or the Zotero and Endnote guides.

 If you’re looking for more help, you can get it online or in the Library buildings.
 The Library offers assistance via chat, email, and phone, or you can connect with us on Facebook orTwitter.
 We check in on these platforms regularly, so if you send us a question on Twitter, you will get an answer.
-If you’d rather get help the old-fashioned way, in person, then you can stop in at the Circulation Desk on Library North 1 or at the Research Support Desk on Library North 2.
+If you’d rather get help the old-fashioned way, in person, then you can stop in at the User Services Desk on Library North 1.